 Patrick joined Watsi on August 19th, 2014.
-Five years ago, Patrick became the 294th member to automatically support a new Watsi patient every month.
-Since then, 5,534 more people have become monthly donors!
-Patrick's most recent donation traveled 8,700 miles to support Saw Eh, a refugee from Thailand, to fund a fracture repair on his right leg so he can walk again.
+Six years ago, Patrick became the 294th member to automatically support a new Watsi patient every month.
+Since then, 5,655 more people have become monthly donors!
+Patrick's most recent donation traveled 8,600 miles to support Saw Eh, a refugee from Thailand, to fund a fracture repair on his right leg so he can walk again.

 Isaya is a 3-month-old baby boy from Tanzania.
 Isaya is the third born child to her family.
 Isaya’s parents are both subsistence farmers who do not make enough to be able to afford his treatment.
 Isaya has clubfoot of both feet.
 Clubfoot is a condition in which the foot is twisted out of shape.
 This causes difficulty walking and even wearing shoes.
 Fortunately, Isaya traveled to visit our medical partner's care center, Arusha Lutheran Medical Centre.
 There, surgeons will perform clubfoot repair surgery on May 1st.
 Our medical partner, African Mission Healthcare Foundation, is requesting $890 to fund Isaya's clubfoot repair.
 After treatment, he will be able to walk and wear shoes when he grows up.
 Isaya’s mother says, “I have seen children, even adults, with clubfeet but when I gave birth to Isaya it still scared me.
 I think I was scared because of the society’s perception regarding disability and I was worried that my son will have a hard life.
 Please help me get him this treatment so that he may have a good future.”